Bangladesh Scouts: Uniform

 Cub Scouts, Scouts, Rover Scouts and adult leaders have to wear specific uniform after taking oath as a member of the Scout Movement.
-Uniform differs from institution to institution and each scout region has its own regional patch, worn on the sleeve.
-The most common type is deep blue trousers along with light blue shirt, navy-blue cap with Scout region insignia emblazoned on it and scout group specific scarf for boys, with salwar-kameez(navy-blue salwar and light-blue kameez)for girls along with navy-blue cross-belt.
+Despite standardization, Shirt colour sometimes differ from institution to institution, usually staying in the range of blue to a dark blue ash like colour.
+Each scout region has its own regional patch, worn on the sleeve.
+The most common type of uniform is deep blue trousers along with light blue shirt and the optional navy-blue cap with Scout region insignia emblazoned on it, with salwar-kameez(navy-blue salwar and light-blue kameez) for girls along with navy-blue cross-belt and Scout group specific scarf for everyone.
 Female adult leaders wear light blue saree with deep-blue blouse which has the region patch and Bangladesh sleeve patch emblazoned.
 Male adult leaders and Rover Scouts wear shirts with full sleeves in contrast to short-sleeved shirt for Cub Scouts and Scouts.
 Naval scouts have white uniforms.
-Everybody has to wear black shoes, navy blue caps, and specific scarves with the uniform.
-Scout nametags have the scouter's name written first in Bengali and then in English, inspired from the BNCC nametag design.
+Everybody has to wear black shoes, optional navy blue caps with the Bangladesh Scouts monogram, and Institute specific scarves with the uniform.
+Scout nametags have the scouter's name written in Bengali and/or in English, inspired from the BNCC nametag design.